 A reputation management strategy is not only about providing information, polishing the brand, and mitigating negativity.
 It’s also a highly effective market research tool.

-Meltwater provides you with a tool stack to master your brand management by amplifying your positive brand name and managing the reputation of your organization.
+The Meltwater Suite provides you with a tool stack to master your brand management by amplifying your positive brand name and managing the reputation of your organization.
 This way you can track and analyze how news and social media think and feel about your brand.